 I knew from the start that I was going to breastfeed my baby because I know that breast is best and its free.
 I had the luxury of being a stay at home mom with my first two children; however, this time I had to return back to work.
 It was hard knowing that my time was limited with my baby and that I had to return to work when he was almost 2 months old.
 I had a c-section with him because he decided to turn breach at the weekend before my 40th week.
-I was devastated to learn at my sonogram on May 24th, 2011, that he had turned breech.
+I was devastated to learn at my sonogram revealed that he had turned breech.
 I had a sonogram to check on my amniotic fluid levels because with my previous son, I had to be induced because of low fluid.
 When I received the news that he flipped into the breech position, I already knew that meant having a c-section.
 I was crushed that I couldn’t have the labor that I wanted.
 I wanted a all natural birth and wanted to spend some time soaking in the birthing tub as I labored.
 But the news tossed all my plans out the window.

 Planning the Big Day – Due Day